 Talent Circle in London founded the Super Shorts International Film Festival in 2003, to focus explicitly on short films in all its forms and shapes.
 During its original eleven year run, the festival shown over 2,000 incredible short films, from slick 35mm shorts to weird and wonderful experimental films.
 Super Shorts held over 120 events, including seminars, panel discussions and workshops.
 This resulted in rave reviews:

 ”The best short films from around the world“ Rupert Grint (Ron Weasley from the Harry Potter series)

 “The best in short cinema from around the world“ Timeout

 “The world's best new shorts” Metro newspaper

 Unfortunately, in its original incarnation, the festival came to an end in 2014.
 Inspired by that original movement, the Super Shorts Film Festival London was revived in 2018, and continued to emphasize lesser known, vanguard cinematic works and further its tradition of galvanizing budding talent.
-Although the 2018 edition was modest in approach it proved that the Super Shorts Film Festival London was still very much relevant, and had the potential to grow.
+This edition proved that the Super Shorts Film Festival was still very much relevant, and had the potential to grow.
 In 2019, the festival moved to the Stephen Street location of the BFI (British Film Institute), which will remain its screening base.

 Super Shorts Film Festival creates an intimate atmosphere and space for unique visionaries and voices.
 True to their history, the different festivals will screen films of both novices and veterans—with medium and low budgets—from all over the globe.
 Super Shorts Film Festival's goal is to create a warm, open atmosphere in which filmmakers, fans, critics, and producers can watch the films of emerging talents, explore new cinematic techniques and styles, and award cinematic excellence.